HamedSiasi/mbed-os-ublox-coap/README.md

   ...which will get debug output into the `.elf` file and switch optimisation off so that you can use a debugger.
 * Eclipse project files are included but you can also build from the command-line as above.
-* There is currently an issue where attempts to malloc() more than a total of 10324 bytes will succeed (up to 11572 bytes) by overlapping into the stack area.
-In these circumstances you will get back a valid (i.e. non-NULL) pointer but errno will be set to 12 ("out of memory").
+* There is currently an issue where attempts to `malloc()` more than a total of 10324 bytes will succeed (up to 11572 bytes) by overlapping into the stack area.
+While it is correct to overlap into the stack area, it shouldn't go that far.
+This issue has been raised with ARM in [https://github.com/ARMmbed/mbed-os/issues/464](https://github.com/ARMmbed/mbed-os/issues/464).